Louis IV of France: Crisis of the royal power, 940–941

 Flodoard also publishes at the end of his Annals the testimony of a girl from Reims (the Visions of Flothilde) who predicted the expulsion of Artald from Reims.
 Flothilde mentioned that the saints are alarmed about the disloyalty of the nobles against the King.
-This testimony was widely believed, especially among the population of Reims, who believed that the internal order and peace come from the oaths of loyalty to the King, while Artald was blamed of having forsaken divine service.
+This testimony was widely believed, especially among the population of Reims, who believed that the internal order and peace come from the oaths of loyalty to the King, while Artald was blamed for having forsaken divine service.
 Contemporary Christian tradition affirmed that Saint Martin attended the coronation of 936.
 Now the two royal patron saints, Saint Remi and Saint Denis, seem to have turned back to the King's rule.
 To soften the anger of the saints, in the middle of the siege of Reims by Hugh the Great and William I Longsword, Louis IV went to Saint Remi Basilica and promised to the saint to pay him a pound of silver every year.

-In the meanwhile, Hugh the Great and his vassals had sworn allegiance to Otto I, who moved to the Carolingian Palace of Attigny before his unsuccessful siege of Laon.
+Meanwhile, Hugh the Great and his vassals had sworn allegiance to Otto I, who moved to the Carolingian Palace of Attigny before his unsuccessful siege of Laon.
 In 941 the royal army, which tried to oppose Otto's invasion, was defeated and Artald was forced to submit to the rebels.
 Now Louis IV was surrendered in the only property that remained in his hands: the city of Laon.
 Otto I believed that the power Louis IV was sufficiently diminished and proposed a reconciliation with the Duke of the Franks and the Count of Vermandois.
 From that point on, Otto I was the new arbitrator in the West Francia.